 When hop-by-hop routing is used, each device selects the next hop from its NT based on the metric(s) without the knowledge of the entire path to the mesh root.
 US routing requires at least one parent in the NT.
 If brother routing is enabled, a device may route a frame US through a brother.
 The use of brother routing is indicated by the Brother Routing field in the Descriptor field of the TC IE.

-If a device has several ancestors available, the frame is forwarded through the ancestor providing the best PQM.
-If the best PQM is offered by several ancestors, the ancestor with the lowest depth that satisfies the LQT is selected as the best next hop.
+If a device has several ancestors available, the frame is forwarded through the ancestor providing the lowest depth, the best PQM.
+If the LQM of this ancestor does not satisfy the LQT, the frame is forwarded through the ancestor with next lowest depth with the best PQM whose LQM satisfies the LQT.
 If no ancestor satisfies the LQT, the ancestor with the best LQM is selected.
-The LQT is defined by the mesh root and is indicated by the Threshold field in the Path Quality Metric field of the TC IE.
+The LQT is defined by the mesh root and is indicated by the Threshold field in the PQM field of the TC IE. If the Threshold field is not present in the TC IE, the frames are routed through the ancestor with the best PQM.

 Figure 12 shows an example of US route establishment between F and R assuming that the smaller the PQM value, the better the path to the mesh root.
-The dashed arrow shows the path when the LQT is not set.
-The dashed and dotted arrows represent the US route when the LQT is set to 4.
+The plain arrow shows the path when the LQT is not set.
+The dashed and dotted arrows represent the US route when the LQT is set to 3 and 5, respectively.

 Figure 12—US route establishment

 If brother routing is enabled and if the LQM offered by the best ancestor does not satisfy the LQT, the packet is routed through the best brother.
 If the LQM offered by the best brother does not satisfy the LQT, the packet is routed through the device with the best metric between the best ancestor and the best brother.
-The use of brother routing is indicated by the Brother Routing field in the L2R-D IE. Figure 13 shows an example of US route establishment between B and R. In the figure, B has one parent, R, and one brother, C. The dashed and dotted arrows show the path assuming an LQT of 1 when brother routing is allowed.
+The use of brother routing is indicated by the Brother Routing field in the L2R-D IE. Figure 13 shows an example of US route establishment between F and R when the LQT is set to 3.
+The dashed arrows represent the path when brother routing is disabled whereas the plain arrows represent the path when brother routing is enabled.

 Comment CID R106